docker/app/README.md

 the `docker-app init` command.
 This will create a directory instead of a singe file, containing `metadata.yml`, `docker-compose.yml` and `settings.yml`.

+Converting between the two formats can be achieved by using the `docker-app split` and `docker-app merge` commands.

 ## Sharing your application on the Hub

 You can push any application to the Hub using `docker-app push`: